Image Credit: Alex de la Osa / UAA

 The Gators have also added a pair of specialists in kicker Aaron McWilliams (Sharpsburg, GA) and long snapper Jaydee Lane (Mendenhall, MS), ranked No. 6 and No. 2 at their respective positions nationally, per 247Sports.

-After moving as high as No. 3, Florida now stands No. 10 in the 247Sports team rankings, due in large part to having fewer five-star and more three-star pledges than nine of the 10 teams above it.
-The Gators are No. 8 in the 247Sports Composite rankings, and they have the potential to move up both lists should they acquire more prospects before the year is out.
+After moving as high as No. 3, Florida now stands No. 7 in the 247Sports Composite team rankings, and it has the potential to move up should UF acquire more blue-chip prospects before the year is out.

 | Commit | Pos. | Rating |